 2. Assess your Priority, Capacity of Risk

 Being not happy with one’s job or career is not news.
-Question is – how important it is for you to do anything about it.
-As an adult, we have the capacity to do things against our wills to fulfill other needs.
-But when the lack of motivation and the related unhappiness goes beyond some limit and starts costing our overall well being we need to escalate it.
+The question is – how important is it for you to do anything about it?
+Adults can do things against their will to fulfill other needs.
+But when the lack of motivation and the related unhappiness goes beyond some limit and starts costing our overall well-being, we need to escalate it.
 Are you losing your sleep over it (I did)?
-Are you convinced that you deserve more enjoyment from your work (I did)?
+Are you convinced you deserve more enjoyment from your work (I did)?
 Is it that important to you?

 Any change involves certain risks.
-Usually money comes first when thinking about risks.
-Carving out time, cutting down on commitments are some of the others.
-Once again watch out for any blocking assumptions!
+Usually, money comes first when thinking about risks.
+Carving out time and cutting down on commitments are some of the others.
+Once again, watch out for any blocking assumptions!

-Q. What risks are you willing to take in exchange of (the possibility of) a more enjoyable work life?
+Q. What risks are you willing to take in exchange for (the possibility of) a more enjoyable work life?

-In my experience, people mostly get lost here – especially those coming from eastern cultures (like me).
-There is a cultural reason for it but that should not be a blocker.
-I have my clients do a value clarification exercise for this.
+In my experience, people mostly get lost here.
+So my clients do a value clarification exercise for this.
 In the simplest form, it is to look back at the past experiences they enjoyed and extract the qualities from those.

 b.
-Research – What kind of work uses the learned skills and natural strengths you have.
-It is like data collection and matching -Talk to people, search the internet, be open to finding ideas from anywhere.
-There is a saying when the student is ready the teacher will arrive.
-While doing this, it might be tempting to do a “logical” matching, I would also pay attention to “what do I feel inside” question.
+Research – What kind of work uses your learned skills and natural strengths?
+It is like data collection and matching -Talk to people, search the internet, and be open to finding ideas from anywhere.
+There is a saying when the student is ready; the teacher will arrive.
+While doing this, it might be tempting to do a “logical” matching; I would also pay attention to the internal feeling.

-Know that it is very natural to have a stream of thoughts starting with “but”s.
+Know that it is natural to have a stream of thoughts starting with “but “s.
 They come from a part of the brain that wants to keep us safe.
-Today if you are stopped by “but it is already late, I am too old to make this change”, imagine how it will be 10 years from now!
+Today if you stop because “it is already late; I am too old to make this change,” imagine how it will be ten years from now!